 Westminster College is a pedestrian campus.
 Students are expected to use their assigned parking areas for long-term parking and walk to classes, meals, and events.
 In order to park on campus, all vehicles except those belonging to visitors must display a current Westminster College parking permit.
-Temporary courtesy parking passes are available at the Public Safety Office for students or guests bringing a car to campus for a week or less.
+Temporary courtesy parking passes are available at the Campus Access Office for students or guests bringing a car to campus for a week or less.
 No one is permitted to park in areas for which they do not have the appropriate decal.

 Westminster College students shall obtain parking decals as follows:

 The registration process is not complete until the parking decal is affixed to the registered vehicle as required.

 Advance sale of parking decals begins in May of each year according to class year.
 First year students may begin registering vehicles in July and will receive the parking decal when they arrive.

 Vehicles are to be registered by the first day of classes or within two business days of bringing the vehicle to campus.